History of the Philippines: Pangasinan

-The nation of Ma-i
+Ma-i

 Arab chronicler Al Ya'akubi, had written that in the 800s, the kingdoms of Muja (Then Pagan/Hindu Brunei) and Mayd (Ma-i) militarily competed with the Chinese Empire.
 Volume 186 of the official history of the Song dynasty describes the polity of Ma-i (c. before 971 – after 1339).
 Song dynasty traders visited Ma-i annually, and their accounts described Ma-i's geography, trade products, and the trade behaviors of its rulers.
 Chinese merchants noted that Ma-i's citizens were honest and trustworthy.
 Because the descriptions of Mai's location in these accounts are unclear, there is dispute about Mai's location, with some scholars believing it was located in Bay, Laguna, and others believing it was on the island of Mindoro.
 The Buddhist polity traded with Ryukyu and Japan.
 Chao Jukua, a customs inspector in Fukien province, China wrote the Zhufan Zhi ("Description of the Barbarous Peoples").
 William Henry Scott said, that unlike other Philippine kingdoms or polities which needed backing from the Chinese Imperial Court to attract commerce, the Polity of Ma-i was powerful enough to have no need to send tributes to the Chinese throne.
+According to commercial receipts, Ma-i's industries specialized in the export of "kapok cotton, yellow bees-wax, tortoise shell, medicinal betel nuts, and cloth of various patterns."

 The nation of Sandao

-Sandao "三嶋" in Chinese characters, which was also known as Sanyu (三嶼), was a Prehispanic Filipino nation recorded in Chinese annals as a nation occupying the islands of Jamayan 加麻延 (present-day Calamian), Balaoyou 巴姥酉 (present-day Palawan), and Pulihuan 蒲裏喚 (near present-day Manila).
+Sandao "三嶋" in Chinese characters, which was also known as Sanyu (三嶼), was a Prehispanic Filipino nation recorded in Chinese annals as a nation occupying the islands of Jiamayan 加麻延 (present-day Calamian), Balaoyou 巴姥酉 (present-day Palawan), and Pulihuan 蒲裏喚 (near present-day Manila).
 In the Chinese Gazetteer the Zhufan zhi 諸蕃志 (1225), it was described as a vassal-state of the more powerful nation of Ma-i centered in nearby Mindoro.

 The nation of Pulilu

 Pulilu was a Prehispanic polity centered at Polillo, Quezon and was mentioned in the Chinese Gazeteer Zhufan zhi 諸蕃志 (1225).
 It is described as politically connected to the nation of Sandao "三嶋" at the Calamianes which itself was a vassal-state to the larger country of Ma-i "麻逸" centered in Mindoro.
-Its' people were recorded to be warlike, and prone to pillaging and conflict.
+Its people were recorded to be warlike, and prone to pillaging and conflict.
 In this area, the sea is full of coral reefs, which have wavy surfaces that resemble decaying tree trunks or razor blades.
 Ships going by the reefs must be ready to make sharp maneuvers to avoid them because they are sharper than swords and halberds.
-Red coral and blue langgan coral are also produced here, however they are quite difficult to find.
+Red coral and blue langgan coral are also produced here; however, they are quite difficult to find.
 It is also similar to the nation of Sandao in local customs and trade products.
 The chief export of this small polity are rare corals.